Time to read: 4 mins

-Birthright access refers to the automatic granting of access privileges to certain resources based solely on an individual’s affiliation or position within an organization.
-This means that individuals are granted access to resources or systems by default simply because of their job, rather than based on a specific need or request for access.
+Birthright access refers to the automatic granting of access privileges and permissions to certain resources based solely on an individual’s affiliation or position within an organization.
+This means that individuals are granted application and systems simply because of their job, rather than based on a specific need or request for access.

 What are the benefits of birthright access?

-While birthright access can also pose certain risks to an organization’s security posture, there are some potential benefits such as:
+While birthright access can pose certain risks to an organization’s identity security posture, there are some potential benefits such as:

-- Streamlined access management: By granting birthright access privileges, organizations can simplify the process of granting and revoking access.
+- Streamlined access management: By granting birthright access privileges, organizations can simplify the process of granting access.
 This can help reduce the workload of IT staff and streamline the access management processes.

 - Improved productivity: Birthright access can help employees access the systems and data they need to perform their job duties more quickly and efficiently.
 This can lead to improved productivity and job satisfaction.